 It appears that we will not starve for the next few days.
 We are dealing with all types of birds for exporting so if you are interested please let me know.
 Please see the pictures of birds in the attachment and see the list of birds I can ship.

 Don’t be fooled by the open bill as, like other storks, these birds lack a vocal apparatus and are essentially mute though they do bill-clap.

 1 pair Shoe billed stork for each $15000

 It derives its name from its massive shoe-shaped bill.
-Although it has a somewhat stork-like overall form and has previously been classified in the order Ciconiiformes, its true affiliations with other living birds is ambiguous.
+Although it has a somewhat stork-like overall form and has previously been classified in the order of Ciconiiformes, its true affiliations with other living birds are ambiguous.

 1 pair Grey crowned crane for each $4500

-These cranes are omnivores, eating plants, seeds, grain, insects, frogs, worms, snakes, small fish and the eggs of aquatic animals.
-Stamping their feet as they walk, they flush out insects which are quickly caught and eaten.
+These cranes are omnivores, eating plants, seeds, grain, insects, frogs, worms, snakes, small fish, and the eggs of aquatic animals.
+Stamping their feet as they walk, they flush out insects that are quickly caught and eaten.

 1 pair Wattled Crane for each $8500

 At a height of up to 175 cm (5.74 ft), it is the largest crane in Africa and is the second tallest species of crane, after the Sarus crane.

 The crowned eagle is a very large eagle.
 Measuring from 80 to 99 cm (31 to 39 in) in length,